Charlotte Gray (film)

-Charlotte Gray is a 2001 drama film directed by Gillian Armstrong.
+Charlotte Gray is a 2001 romance war drama film directed by Gillian Armstrong.
 The screenplay was adapted from Sebastian Faulks' 1999 novel Charlotte Gray.
 It is set in Vichy France during World War II.
 The film stars Cate Blanchett, James Fleet, Abigail Cruttenden, Rupert Penry-Jones, Michael Gambon and Billy Crudup.

 The story is based on the exploits of women in Britain's Special Operations Executive (SOE) who worked with the French resistance in Nazi-occupied France.

-The fictional character Charlotte Gray is a composite based on such SOE agents as Pearl Cornioley, Nancy Wake, Odette Sansom and Violette Szabo.

 Plot

 In 1942, a young Scot, Charlotte Gray, travels by train to London to take a job in a surgery.
 Richard Cannerley enters her compartment, asking questions about her life and expressing interest that she is fluent in French.
 He gives Charlotte his business card with the details of a book launch party.
 There, he introduces Charlotte to some of his acquaintances and asks her to contact him later.
-Charlotte enjoys a quick wartime romance with Royal Air Force Flight Lieutenant Peter Gregory, whom she met at the party.
+Charlotte enjoys a quick wartime romance with Royal Air Force Flight lieutenant Peter Gregory, whom she met at the party.

 Cannerley has recruited Charlotte for the SOE.
 She is seconded to First Aid Nursing Yeomanry with the rank of Driver.
 She completes rigorous SOE training.
 Charlotte learns that Gregory's plane has gone down over occupied France and that he is missing in action.
 Charlotte signs up for SOE operations in France, partly motivated by her wish to find him.

 Charlotte's first mission to France is to deliver radio vacuum tubes.
 She drops by parachute.
-She meets her contact in a café, but the contact is arrested by the police in front of her.
+In a café, she meets her contact, who is arrested by the police in front of her.
 Julien, Charlotte's main contact in the French Resistance, reassigns her to act as housekeeper to his father, Levade.
 Levade is hiding two French Jewish boys, André and Jacob, after their parents were deported to a German concentration camp in Nazi-occupied Poland.

 Charlotte participates in a Resistance mission: helping to blow up a train carrying Nazi armaments and soldiers.
 The Nazis bring their own forces and armoured vehicles to the village to crush the Resistance in the area.
 Charlotte's SOE contact tells her that Gregory died after his aeroplane was shot down.
+That night, Julien's Resistance group is ambushed by German soldiers, armed with machine guns.
+All are killed except Julien.
+Believing that Charlotte betrayed them, Julien confronts her the next day at his father's house.

 A French official arrives to work with the Germans to ensure that their quota for deporting Jews is met.
 Renech, the village schoolmaster, follows Charlotte.
 He learns that Levade is hiding Jewish children.
 He threatens Charlotte with reporting the boys to the Nazis unless she agrees to become his "friend".
 She promises to meet him the following night.